Sin-agg/Sudoku-Solver/README.md

 # Sudoku-Solver
-A sudoku grid generator and solver using a backtracking algorithm
+A sudoku grid generator and solver using a backtracking algorithm.